6 The Poisoning

 The cyanobacteria themselves were eventually captured, domesticated, and converted into the chloroplasts of every photosynthetic eukaryote on Earth.
 Their descendants now live inside plant cells, still splitting water, still producing oxygen, still running the same ancient machinery – but housed, fed, and protected by the organisms that evolved in the world they created.

-And the energy surplus that oxygen provided – the fifteen-fold increase in ATP yield per molecule of food – made possible the construction of large, complex cells, and eventually large, complex organisms.
+And the energy surplus that oxygen provided – more than an order of magnitude more ATP per molecule of food – made possible the construction of large, complex cells, and eventually large, complex organisms.
 Every animal alive today runs on aerobic respiration.
 Every breath you take is a transaction with cyanobacterial legacy.

 The Great Oxidation Event killed much of what lived and confined the survivors to anoxic refugia.
 Over billions of years, the new redox landscape enabled cells to extract far more energy from their food – enough to build complexity.